 Hiking with toddlers, like camping with toddlers, is a fun activity if you are prepared and have grounded your expectations.
-When you are active on the trails, there are also added health benefits of hiking, while spending time with your kiddos.
+When you are active on the trails, there are also added health benefits of hiking, while spending quality time with your kiddos.
 And just like with every area of parenting, you may hit the ground with success or it may take a bit longer to find your groove.
 We promise the joy of spending time together on the trail and hiking with a toddler will very soon be worth any hiccups along the way.

-Tip 1: Research the trail and make a back-up plan
+Tip 1: Research the trail

 Finding new trails to hike with toddlers